ponylang/pony-tutorial/content/reference-capabilities/guarantees.md

 ## Opaque reference capabilities

 There's only one __opaque__ reference capability, which is `tag`.
 A `tag` variable makes no guarantees about other variables at all.
-As a result, it can't be used to either read from or write to the object.
+As a result, it can't be used to either read from or write to the object; hence the name __opaque__.

 It's still useful though: you can do identity comparison with it, you can call behaviours on it, and you can call functions on it that only need a `tag` receiver.